lshapz/vue-ag-grid-playfield/README.md

 # conclusion for now

 why do we have to build the filter components ourselves? feature rich but implmentation complicated. possibility, not first choice.

+# notes

+* ag-grid does not rerender entirely when the rowData prop updates